 Methods to Measure Air Mass Flow

 Different types of instruments measure airflow.
 These include differential pressure flow meters (orifice, venturi, averaging Pitot tubes), vortex shedding flow meters, turbine flow meters, and positive displacement meters.
-These instruments measure the airflow at the actual conditions and require the measurement of pressure and temperature to obtain mass flow at STP conditions.
+These instruments measure the airflow at the actual conditions and require pressure and temperature measurements to obtain mass flow at STP conditions.

 An advantage of the thermal mass flow meter is that it does not need additional pressure and temperature measurement devices.
 The meter measures the mass flow of the air referenced to STP conditions.
-Thermal mass flow meters can also handle sizeable compressed air pipes even if they are heated.
+Thermal mass flow meters can also handle sizeable compressed air pipes even if heated.
 Additionally, the meters offer extremely high rangeability; the insertion probe is effortless to install in a pipe or duct.
 It can measure very-low flow rates.
 They do not create any pressure drop and are the most cost-efficient meter to obtain mass flow.
-For more information on this meter type, see the Sage white paper, “Fundamentals of Thermal Mass Flow Measurement.”
+See the Sage white paper, “Fundamentals of Thermal Mass Flow Measurement,” for more information on this meter type.